Jlamb96/Django-Poll-App/README.md

 # Django-Poll-App
-"QuickPolls" is a lightweight polling app developed in Django that empowers users to effortlessly create and conduct polls.
+This app is a lightweight polling app developed in Django that empowers users to effortlessly create and conduct polls.

 Key Features: